 Instructions

-- While the cheesecake chills, prepare the lemon curd.
-In a medium saucepan, whisk together the egg yolks, whole egg, sugar, lemon juice, zest, and salt.
+- While the cheesecake sets, prepare your lemon curd.
+In a medium saucepan, whisk together the egg yolks, whole egg, sugar, freshly squeezed lemon juice, lemon zest, and a pinch of salt until smooth and uniform.

 Nutritional Information